 Cyber security incidents result in stolen and compromised data and target weak credentials.
 Weak credentials are simple passwords in terms of the complexity of the password.
 The end result is that the attacker knows or has modified your data.
 Other types of cyber security attacks include:

 You can secure yourself from all of these IT security incidents with our Cyber Threat Protection Solution.

 How to prevent IT security incidents

-Comarch Cyber Threat Protection (CTP) is a transparent anti-fraud system that can work on both user workstations and mobile devices to help prevent all types of IT security incidents.
+Comarch Smooth Authentication (CSA) is a transparent anti-fraud system that can work on both user workstations and mobile devices to help prevent all types of IT security incidents.
 Based on the analysis of the users work environment, the system gives you a scoring that serves as a basis for further decisions, such as introducing two-factor authentication, terminating operations, or making a telephone verification.

 Cyber Threat Protection modules that help prevent these types of cyber security incidents include:

 - Malware detection,